ahmetb/cloud-run-faq/README.md

 * Pub/Sub automatically validates the ownership of the `*.run.app` Cloud Run URLs
 * You can leverage [Pub/Sub push authentication](https://cloud.google.com/pubsub/docs/push#setting_up_for_push_authentication)
-to securely and privatwely push events to Cloud Run services, without exposing them publicly to the internet.
+to securely and privately push events to Cloud Run services, without exposing them publicly to the internet.

 Many GCP services like Google Cloud Storage are able to [send events to a